swarnalidasgupta/Basic-Bioinformatics-Programs/README.md

 Python code relevant to common bioinformatics problems Author- Swarnali Dasgupta
-Method of running- Using standard Python interpreter
+Method of running- Runs on Linux or any other standard CLI